 - must be at least 19 years of age.

 - must possess at least two years of experience working with kids between the ages of 7 and 16.

-- preferably have skills in theatre, visual arts, carpentry, music and/or storytelling.
+- preferably have skills in theatre, visual arts, sports coaching, carpentry, music and/or storytelling.

 - preferably have an interest and knowledge of mythical folklore and fantasy literature and/or gaming .

-- preferably be able to commit to all 10 weeks of full-time summer employment between June 10 and August 23rd (there is no camp the week of the July 22nd.)
+- preferably be able to commit to all 9 or 10 weeks of full-time summer employment between June 10 and August 23rd (there are two weeks off)

 - must be willing and able to travel to regional parks that could be 15-20 minutes from central Minneapolis.

 - must be able to attend a paid staff training the weekend of May 30 & 31, 2020